Fleet Driver Safety Training: Unlock the Key to Safety and Success

-First things first, before you start to build an effective driver training program, you need to understand the current risks associated with your drivers, vehicles and daily operations …and historical data relating to incidents, telematics systems and collision reports should form the basis of any risk assessment.
+First things first, before you start to build an effective driver safety training program for your fleet, you need to understand the current risks associated with your drivers, vehicles and daily operations …and historical data relating to incidents, telematics systems and collision reports should form the basis of any risk assessment.

-Using such analysis tools will allow you to make the best training choices.
+Using such fleet analysis tools will allow you to make the best training choices.

 Accident statistics are important in this process, but be sure not to overlook other important sources of data – without it you will not be able to paint a complete picture of your Company’s driver training needs.